 Lying farther south from Cala Sinzias, still only a 15-minute drive from Costa Rei, Cala Pira is a heavenly beach.
 It has shallow, transparent waters, which makes it a favorite spot for families.
 Also, there’s a lifeguard on duty— another reason why families love this beach!
 Standing tall at one end of Cala Pira is an Aragonese watchtower.

 There is a kiosk on site serving light meals and that also rents out all the beach gear you could possibly need.
 The parking lot is large, and the beach is quite close to the lot.

 From Costa Rei, start on the SP18 and continue along it until you spot the sign that directs you to Cala Pira.
 You’ll definitely need to drive slowly, as the sign is small and you could easily miss it!

 Portu de S’Illixi and Cala sa Figu (Muravera)

 These blissfully peaceful beaches stay relatively uncrowded, even during peak summer season.
-They are adjacent to each other and aren’t as easily accessed by the road.
+They are adjacent to each other and aren’t as easily accessed by car.
 To get from the road to the beach takes a bit of a walk over uneven terrain, and the roads aren’t that well marked, so you are guaranteed a more private beach experience.

 If I had to choose between the two, Cala sa Figu is my favorite.
 It’s a tiny beach with soft powdery sand and pure, crystal-clear water perfect for snorkeling.

-DIRECTIONS: To find these two beaches, head north towards Olia Speciosa.
-After you’ve traveled for about five kilometers, turn right onto the SP97 heading towards Capo Ferrato.
+To find these two beaches, head north towards Olia Speciosa.
+After you’ve traveled for about 5 kilometers (3.1 miles), turn right onto the SP97 heading towards Capo Ferrato.
 It will take approximately 25 minutes to arrive at Portu de S’Illixi and Cala sa Figu.

 Water Sports in Costa Rei